ACAT Annual General Meeting (AGM)

-Attendance at the AGM was free and open to all members.
+Attendance at the AGM is free and open to all members.

 The maximum number of trustees at any one time is twelve.
 Currently, up to two of these twelve trustees can be lay members.